Merciful and Faithful Priest

 Book of Isaiah:

-- “But thou, Israel, my servant, Jacob whom I have chosen, the seed of Abraham my friend, thou whom I have taken hold of from the ends of the earth, and called from the corners thereof, and said unto thee, Thou art my servant, I have chosen thee and not cast thee away;” - (Isaiah 41:8-9 – The Emphasized Bible).
+- “But thou, Israel, my servant, Jacob whom I have chosen, the SEED OF ABRAHAM my friend, thou whom I have taken hold of from the ends of the earth, and called from the corners thereof, and said unto thee, Thou art my servant, I have chosen thee and not cast thee away” - (Isaiah 41:8-9 – The Emphasized Bible).

 Because he endured the same trials

-the term, the “seed of Abraham.”
+of Abraham.”

 SOLIDARITY WITH MEN